Lingxi-Li/Happy_Hacking_CXX/manual.md

 class function<R(Args...)>;
 ~~~

-Extended `std::function` that is capable of disambiguating overloaded function.
+Extended `std::function`, capable of disambiguating overloaded function according
-Constructing and assigning from overloaded functions no longer require help from
+to the specified signature `R(Args...)`.
+Constructing and assigning from overloaded
-the user.
-For example, the following code does not compile
+functions no longer require help from the user.
+For example, the following code
+does not compile

 ~~~C++
 void func(char);